kanCHI-Singhal/E-Center/README.md

 # E-Center
-I hade a website using Html,css and javascript which helps the person to manage their E-waste in a effective manner.
+I had made a website using Html,CSS and javascript which helps the person to manage their E-waste in a effective manner.